-Likewise, wrongful death lawsuits can be brought against someone who, through intentional actions or negligence, caused another’s death.
+Likewise, a person can bring wrongful death lawsuits against someone who, through intentional actions or negligence, caused another’s death.
 The deceased’s estate or family can bring a lawsuit against the responsible party.
-Often, these claims are filed if the family could not get justice through criminal charges.
+Often, families file these claims if they could not get justice through criminal charges.

 Wrongful Death Claim Examples

-Some of the more common reasons that a wrongful death claim can be filed include:
+Some of the more common reasons that someone can file a wrongful death include:

 - car accidents